HeziPad/Python-Practice/README.md

 Notes:

   This implementation is rather simple.
-There is NOT enough checks of data integrity NOT all "corners" are covered, since it was written for the purpose of learning only.
+There is NOT enough checks of data integrity and NOT all "corners" are covered, since it was written for the purpose of learning only.